sendahug/send-hug-frontend/README.md

   - If the user doesn't exist in the database (the request was rejected because of something other than an AuthError), that means it's a new user.
 AuthService then makes a request to the server to add the new user to the database.
   - If the user isn't redirected to the app from Auth0, there's no JWT in the URL.
 In that case, AuthService fetches the JWT from localStorage.
 If the JWT is still valid, AuthService attempts to refresh it while fetching the user's data.
 This lets the users stay logged in for longer periods of time without forcing them to actively login again.

+## Testing

+### Writing Tests

+Tests are written in TypeScript and each component's tests are located in the same directory as the component.
+Test files' names follow this format: `<component_name>.spec.ts`.
+This format is the way tests are picked up by the main testing file, and so it's important to keep to it.

+### Running Tests

+Running tests is done through the dedicated Gulp task.
+All you need to do is run `gulp unitTest --max_old_space_size=8192` in the terminal; this will start Karma and trigger Webpack's compilation of tests and project files.

+Note: this project (along with its tests) is fairly large and takes both time and memory in order to run tests for.
+The `max_old_space_size` NPM flag is required in order to run the tests; thus, free memory of at least 8 GBs is required (current measurements are ~6GBs).

 ## Hosting